Preclinical and Clinical Assays

 Through our unique position as a leading provider of nonclinical and clinical analytics, our scientists are experts at assay life cycle management.
 This ensures that assays and testing paradigms applicable in nonclinical research are appropriately transitioned to the clinical phase, eliminating the need for costly and often difficult method transfer between laboratories.

-From small to large molecules, and at any phase in development, Saint-Nazaire has the tools required to quantify and characterize drugs and metabolites in human or animal matrices (e.g., plasma, excreta, bile, tears, CSF, tissues, etc.).
+From small to large molecules, and at any phase in development, Saint-Nazaire has the tools required to quantify and characterize drugs and metabolites in various animal and human biological matrices (e.g., plasma, whole blood, urine, excreta, bile, tears, CSF, tissues, etc.).

 For large molecules, bioanalysis assays are run by immunoassay or liquid chromatography-mass spectrometry (LC-MS/MS).